benjymous/annotations/sandman/sandman.23.md

 There's a sub-entry:
 Swells out like the Mazikeen ass.
-The allusion is to a Jewish tradition that a servant, whose task it was to rouse the neighbourhood to midnight prayer, one night mounted a stray ass and neglected his duty.
+The allusion is to a Jewish tradition that a servant, whose task it was to rouse the neighborhood to midnight prayer, one night mounted a stray ass and neglected his duty.
 As he rode along the ass grew bigger and bigger, till at last it towered as high as the tallest edifice, where it left the man, and there next morning he was found.
 Neither of these are terribly fitting or helpful, but at least it's a reference - and this is Brewer's, so it's very likely that this is where Neil got the name.

 	Panel 2:  "No.  You are still my Lord.
 I will not forsake you.
 I love you, master."
 Mazikeen is drawn with much more detail this issue; the